kemalat/kafka-streams-poc/README.md

-# Data stream analyitcs proof of concept using Kafka Streams
+# Data stream analytics proof of concept using Kafka Streams

 ## Stream